-The Theme 1: Commercial Hubs and Economic Development Chantor Suggo set ad Action Land Use (Vol. I, p.
+The eme 1: Commercial Hubs and Economic Development Charten Company of Anti-or Chapter Suggested Action Land Use (Vol. I, p.
 10) 1 Explore the feasibility of a mechanism for the Town to assist development financially with sewer extensions in the growth area.
 Regional Coordination (Vol. I, p.
 42) 2 Prepare a joint Route 1 Development Plan with the Town of Cumberland.
-30) 3 Clarify roles and define responsibilities of parties responsible for Town economic development efforts. ġ 4 Prepare, adopt, and implement a Falmouth Economic Development Plan.
+30) 3 Clarify roles and define responsibilities of parties responsible for Town economic development efforts. á 4 Prepare, adopt, and implement a Falmouth Economic Development Plan.
 Local Economy (Vol. II, p.
-30) 5 Create a multidisciplinary task force that will review existing ordinances for % clarity from a business perspective.
-Prioritize, review and implement its my recommendations. ouo 6 Establish measurable goals for attracting quality business and employment - Eo opportunities. oca 7 Assure that Falmouth remains an active participant in Greater Portland economic development efforts.
-8 Explore the creation of a Route 100 North TIF District to help fund required Transport ation (Vol. II, p.
-41) transportation improvements.
-26) 9 Develop an energy plan for the municipality and school department.
+30) 5 Create a multidisciplinary task force that will review existing ordinances for clarity from a business perspective.
+Prioritize, review and implement its recommendations. ıl Econc 6 Establish measurable goals for attracting quality business and employment opportunities. Госа 7 Assure that Falmouth remains an active participant in Greater Portland economic development efforts.
+Transport ation (Vol. II, p.
+41) 8 Explore the creation of a Route 100 North TIF District to help fund required transportation improvements.
+Utilities (Vol. II, p.
+56) Develop an energy plan for the municipality and school department.
 Update annually.
-II, p.
 Reduce overall energy consumption through conservation, energy efficiency and alternative energies.
-Utilities (Vol. Determine and describe town interest in participating in group or regional energy initiatives.
-Utiliti Assess need for guidelines on new installations of alternative energies such as wind, solar, tidal, etc. 40 Continue pursuit of town-wide natural gas options.
+Determine and describe town interest in participating in group or regional energy initiatives.
+Assess need for guidelines on new installations of alternative energies such as wind, solar, tidal, etc. Continue pursuit of town-wide natural gas options.
 Fiscal Capacity (Vol. II, p.
-63) 10 Manage the balance of the tax base to increase the share coming from businesses.
+10 Manage the balance of the tax base to increase the share coming from businesses.
 (This increased share will result from the success of the economic development plan.)

-Theme 1: Commercial Hubs and Economic Development Chapter Suggested Action Marine Resources (Vol. II, p.
+The Theme 1: Commercial Hubs and Economic Development Chapter Sugge sted Action Marine Resources (Vol. II, p.
 78) 11 Identify one or more high value clam flats, assess its sources of contamination, and investigate remedial action to reopen them for harvest.